Stanko/Stanko.github.io/content/blog/2022-10-23-making-2d-platformer-controls.md

   DOWN: 'ArrowDown',
 };
 ```
-", show="Show key mapper", hide="Hide key mapper" )}}
+", show="Show enum", hide="Hide enum" )}}

 ## Game state

-The bare minimum we need is player's position and it's velocity.
+The bare minimum we need is player's position and velocity.
 Both of these values are two dimensional vectors.

 ```tsx
 // ----- Types